stackbone.database

 • database.schema — the TypeScript file the migration engine introspects when generating SQL.
 Override when your project layout differs (db/schema/index.ts, src/db/schema.ts, …).

 • database.migrations — the folder where migration files land.
-Keep it inside the repo and committed.
+Keep it inside the project and committed.

 Both path values are kept verbatim — the CLI resolves them against the project root at command execution time, so they "just work" regardless of which subdirectory you ran stackbone from.